 - Sire-Dam -

-If there were prizes for tough young horses, Thunder Snow would be a candidate.
+If there were prizes for tough horses, Thunder Snow would be a candidate.

-He has already run in five different countries, although some would argue that should be four because he attracted a lot of publicity when bucking and kicking as soon as he left the gates in the Kentucky Derby at Churchill Downs in May.
+He has already run in five different countries, although some would argue that should be four because he attracted a lot of publicity when bucking and kicking as soon as he left the gates in the Kentucky Derby at Churchill Downs in May of 2017.

 His efforts as a two-year-old included a wide-margin Group 1 win in France after he had finished fourth in the Dewhurst and been runner-up in two Group 2 races.

-Before the Kentucky Derby he won two races in Dubai and, since, has finished runner-up in the Irish 2000 Guineas and been third in the St James’s Palace Stakes
+Before the Kentucky Derby he won two races in Dubai and, afterwards, he finished runner-up in the Irish 2000 Guineas and was third in the St James’s Palace Stakesczxuacfztsutusdrdquyawaqbatwswtcb at Royal Ascot.

 Saeed Bin Suroor said: “I’m happy with him – he ran really well.
 I think he would be better with easy ground, but I’m happy with the way he ran.”